H4RP3RK/milestone3_rcn/README.md

 ******MY OWN NOTES - NOT PART OF FINAL README******

 ## To Do
-* Create account page
-* Allow member to edit their account details
-* Link contacts to particular query
-* Show photo of RCN staff dealing with query
-* Create member login
-* Create view so member can see all members and search through them
+* Create view so staff can see all members and search through them

-## Questions
+## Questions/To Do
 Base.html
 - restyle navbar dropdown
 Welcome.html